shiwentao00/Pocket2Drug/cross_validation/README.md

     b.
 Compute the geometric centers of the pockets in the dataset
     ```
     cd ./docking/docking_center
+    python compute_docking_center.py
     ```
+	The docking centers of all the pockets are saved in `./docking/docking_center/pocket_center.pickle`.
     c. run docking (smina)

 8. Prepare a large dataset of random drugs from Zinc/Chembl